danleedotorg/use_update_all/README.md

 When performance/speed matters especially in the context of doing huge batch updates.

-I would deter developers from using the `update_all` method in code that can be run arbrtically from user actions, in other words, I would avoid using `update_all` in user facing application logic.
+I would deter developers from using the `update_all` method in code that can be run arbitrarily from user actions, in other words, I would avoid using `update_all` in user facing application logic.

 Ideally, developers use `update_all` as an manually ran ruby script or rake task where every time the `update_all` code is run, there is a specific understanding of the consequences of said code.